Decision on £9bn Lower Thames Crossing due on Friday

 Editor

-A Government decision on whether to go ahead with a new £9 billion road crossing between Kent and Sussex is due to be announced on Friday.
+A Government decision on whether to go ahead with a new £9 billion road crossing between Kent and Essex is due to be announced on Friday.

 That is the deadline for whether the 14.3-mile long Lower Thames Crossing will be approved.